Multi-Stream Dynamic Video Summarization: Conclusion

 \subsection{Performance Evaluation}

 We follow~\cite{panda2017diversity,panda2017multi,zhang_lstm,adversarial_lstm,2010_multi} in using f1-score, precision, and recall to evaluate the quality of the produced summaries by comparing frame-level correspondences between the predicted summary and the ground-truth summary.
-Table ~\ref{tab:evaluation} shows the mean precision, recall, and F1-score across all the combinations of training-validation-testing for both the two-view setting and three-view setting (i.e., stages two and three of the annotations).
+Table ~\ref{tab:evaluation} shows the mean precision, recall, and F1-score across all the combinations of training-validation-testing for both the two-view setting and three-view setting.

 In general, supervised frameworks perform better than unsupervised ones due to learning from human annotations.
-For unsupervised methods, ~\cite{panda2017multi,l2_1_norms_minimization,submodular_mixture_objects} obtain the lowest performance indicating their inability to adapt to visual changes occurring in egocentric motion due to the lack of summary labels.
+For unsupervised methods, ~\cite{panda2017multi,nie2010efficient,submodular_mixture_objects,unpaired} obtain the lowest performance indicating their inability to adapt to visual changes occurring in egocentric motion due to the lack of summary labels.
 However, using adversarial training~\cite{adversarial_lstm} seems to improve the results even with a single-view setting since the learning distribution converges to true data distribution, and it better learns to isolate egocentric-noise.
-Similarly, single-view BiLSTM ~\cite{zhang_lstm} reasonably adapts to egocentric visual noise in both merge-summaries and merge-views utilizing the summary labels.
+Similarly, the supervised single-view BiLSTM ~\cite{zhang_lstm} and Convolutional Sequences~\cite{rochan2018video} reasonably adapt to egocentric visual noise utilizing the summary labels.
 Only our model monitors the egocentric-introduced noise and process data in a proper temporal order, achieving the best performance in both unsupervised and supervised comparisons.

 To study the impact of enforcing diversity, we run an ablation study by evaluating our supervised approach with only optimizing cross-entropy loss(Ours: Cross-Entropy (CE) in Table~\ref{tab:evaluation}).
 This corresponds to training our model by only selecting representative views, without explicitly enforcing diversity.
 Evidently, adding Multi-DPP measure to the CE loss improves the results, especially in the three-view setting due to the increase of input footage required to diversify.
 It is worth noting that using only Multi-DPP is equivalent to our unsupervised version.